Mosamorphing/WTF-React/06_States/readme.md

 const [count, setCount] = useState(0);
 ```

-Here, we are saying that the initial or default value of count is 0, `count` holds the current state value, while `setCount` is a function to update the state.
-This means that if we want to increment the value of count (0 as of now), we use `setCount`.
-Which brings us to the third step.
+Here, we're setting the initial or default value of `count` to 0.
+The `count` variable holds the current state value, while `setCount` is the function used to update that state.
+This means if we want to increment the value of `count` (which starts at 0), we’ll use `setCount`.

+That brings us to the next step:

-# 3. Updating the state
+### 3. Updating the State

-This is where we decide what happens when we do something -- the result of an action or event.
-For instance, if I want to increment the count by 1 everytime I click on an increment button, I am going to do the following;
+This is where we define what happens in response to an action or event.
+For example, if we want to increase the count by 1 each time we click an "Increment" button, we would do the following:

 ```javascript
 const increment = () => {